algorand/go-algorand/tools/block-generator/README.md

   -c, --config string   Specify the block configuration yaml file.
   -h, --help            help for daemon
-  -p, --port uint       Port to start the server at. (default 4010)
+  -p, --port uint       Port to start the server at. (default 4010) -v, --verbose         If set the daemon will print debugging information from the generator and ledger.
 ```

 ### runner